minio/android-photo-app/README.md

 Next let's remove the default Hello World TextView.

  * Drag and drop a Button widget onto the phone's screen presented on content_main.xml.
- * Drag and drop a FrameLayout from the Design Palette below the button.
+ * Drag and drop a FrameLayout from Layouts (under palette).
  * Let's also drag and drop an imageView from the widgets inside the FrameLayout.

 ![minio_ANDROID7](https://github.com/minio/android-photo-app/blob/master/docs/screenshots/minio-ANDROID7.jpg?raw=true)